Raised by feral cats and pioneers

 In recent years, I’ve returned to creative writing after informal studies exploring story structure, symbolism and history of fine art.
 These pursuits began before my philosophy minor, which blended metaphysics with cultural anthropology, continuing today as explorations into speculative fiction and essays involving esoteric subjects.

-Now living in Vancouver with Emily, wife of a quarter century— she’s been in my life longer than not.
+Now living in Idaho with Emily, wife of more than a quarter century— she’s been in my life longer than not.
+Beyond our front door offers a walkable neighborhood in a historic area, classical orchestras, trails to hike and bike paths of every terrain imaginable.

-From the software industry and tech startups, we previously resided in San Francisco, New York City, Seattle, Chicago, rural New England and briefly in the Detroit area as well as overseas in Sydney.
+From the software industry and tech startups, we previously resided in San Francisco, New York City, Seattle, Chicago, rural New England and briefly in the Detroit area as well as overseas in Sydney and across our northern border in Vancouver.

 Journeying through a tech career included presenting at international trade conventions, working with wonderful people from over fifty nations, making complex systems simple to use for those less technically inclined, starting companies plus helping several other people launch or grow theirs, and learning much about society and human nature through those rich experiences.